michaeldll/midas-experiment/README.md

 This will serve `public/index.html` using bundled `public/built/app.js` and `public/built/scss/` from `/src/app.ts` on `localhost:1234`.

-Textures, shaders, and all other assets need to be fetched from the `public` folder.
+Assets need to be fetched from the `public` folder.

+This does not output the bundle to disk as it uses `esbuild.serve()` .

 ## How to deploy